nicolas-van/phpdocker/README.md

-Some vagrant configuration file to initialize a default environment suitable for most PHP applications with apache and mysql.

-The `/var/www` folder will be redirected to `./www` .
+A docker image to easily test php applications with apache/mysql/smtp configuration.
+It is created using [baseimage](https://github.com/phusion/baseimage-docker) because we need a fully working OS in order to make everything work.

+To launch:

+    docker run -d --name=${name} -p 5000:80 -v ${www_folder}:/var/www nicolasvan/phpdocker

+To have a bash in your container:

+    docker exec -t -i ${name} bash

+MySQL info:

-MySQL user: root
+* MySQL user: root

-MySQL password: root
+* MySQL password: root

-MySQL default database: defaultdb
+* MySQL default database: defaultdb